The Lily Trotter from Planet Earth 3 Freshwater Episode

-Capturing an African Jacana walking amongst the water lilies is a firm favourite for our Pangolin guests on the Chobe River.
+Capturing an African Jacana (sometimes called a Lily Trotter) walking amongst the water lilies is a firm favourite for our Pangolin guests on the Chobe River.
 With good reason, these beautiful dark brown birds are extremely photogenic!
 Watching them traverse at great speed over the lily pads with their unique long legs and long toes is quite the spectacle.
 Not to mention seeing them in prime parental care mode with their young chicks.
 In this blog, we will discuss all you need to know about the African Jacana and how to photograph them.

 African Jacana and young chick crossing a lily pad. © Sabine Stols